Vacherin, the popular French Ice Cream Cake is a celebratory dessert (gluten free). Just add a tub of sorbet, meringue and whipped cream.

 La Vache!
 Pink Boobies...

-So much so, I shocked even myself by a last-minute mind-blowing idea of adding some pink colouring to the meringue.
-Not exactly a great idea for a very traditional Corsican father-in-law male - but let's just say it continued the raspberry sorbet theme?
-I loved how he totally ignored my pink boobies all around the cake, though.
-Luckily I had a few macaron shells handy to disguise them!
+Surprise, Jean-Pierre!
+I shocked even myself by a last-minute mind-blowing idea of adding pink colouring to the meringue.
+Not exactly a great idea for a very traditional Corsican father-in-law - but let's just say it continued the raspberry sorbet theme.

-If you prefer the Chantilly cream fresh and unfrozen, then add this at the last minute and enjoy adding your own personal decorations.
 I added gold leaf, some pistachios and served cape gooseberries on the side, just as an excuse for some winter fruit, otherwise fresh raspberries are great.

 A Vacherin is more about organising the presentation of ice cream than an actual recipe, to be honest.
 Traditionally it's made with vanilla ice cream and raspberry sorbet, but I used nougat ice cream with extra raspberry ripple in it.
 Pistachio ice cream would be wonderful too.